szuke/xtuple-extensions/source/oauth2/README.md

 ### OAuth 2.0 Client Setup:

-After you have installed the OAuth 2.0 extension, login to the Mobile-Web client as a privileged  "admin" user.
+After you have installed the OAuth 2.0 extension, refresh your broswer and/or restart the datasource.
+Then login to the Mobile-Web client as a privileged "admin" user.
 Enter the "Setup->User Accounts" workspace and select your "admin" user.
-Check the "oauth2" box in the "EXTENSIONS" section and check the "Maintain OAUTH2 Clients" in the "OAUTH2" Privileges section.
+Check the "oauth2" box in the "EXTENSIONS" section.
+Refresh your browser again for the new privileges to show up.
+Then check the "Maintain OAUTH2 Clients" in the "OAUTH2" Privileges section.
 Then refresh your browser window and you should see an "OAUTH2" menu option on the left hand side of the screen.

 Select the "OAUTH2" workspace and add an OAuth 2.0 Client.
 You should then have all the OAuth 2.0 Client credentials you will need to connect to the OAuth 2.0